meteryam/repoloop/README.md

 repositories, labels are pulled from the repository information.
 This maintains consistency with what yum expects.

-This script has been run without errors on these versions of Satellite:
+The repoloop.sh script has been run without errors on these versions of Satellite:

 6.7.0-5.beta
 6.6.1-1		throws deprecation warnings to stderr
 6.5.3-1
 6.4.4.2-1

-6.3.5.2-1	labels don't work properly because hammer repository-set command works differently
+The pre6.4_repoloop.sh script has been run without errors on these versions of Satellite:

+6.3.5.2-1